-This gathering was a 'conference' with a difference - a restorative walk of Rest & Play surrounded by trees, birdsong and the Sugar Loaf Mountains surrounding Belmont Demesne, Bray Co.
-Wicklow, seeking to capture a 'restorative return to school'.
+Join us for a restorative walk of Rest & Play surrounded by trees, birdsong and the Sugar Loaf Mountains surrounding Belmont Demesne, Bray Co.
+Wicklow, seeking to capture a 'restorative return to school' with the goal of fundraising for two charities: Build for the Boys and Pieta House.

-Our intention was to gather the RP community in a way that allows us to live and embody RP not just talk about it.
-We wanted to offer something different, to gather and connect, to learn and laugh together in a nurturing space.
-Our 5k walk through the forest offered opportunities to observe what nature has to teach us about relationships and our interconnectedness, to explore our own inner landscape, and to ‘walk’ through questions in community.
-As a team, we were blown away by the turnout on the day and the sun shone brightly throughout :-)
+Our intention is to gather the RP community in a way that allows us to live and embody RP not just talk about it.
+Our 5k walk through the forest offers opportunities to observe what nature has to teach us about relationships and our interconnectedness, to explore our own inner landscape, and to ‘walk’ through questions in community.

 View Our Event Gallery